 Standard psoas massage tends to be a harsh, painful, and even shocking experience.
 Therapists may dig down deep into the area without allowing the tissue layers to warm and melt so the body can open up beforehand.

 Bellydance movement is also extremely healing for the psoas and pelvis, back, abdominals, and core in general.
+As a dance therapist, I incorporate these healing movements and stretches in addition to massage to bring the psoas back into health and alignment.

 It’s important to develop a strong core through proper breath work and exercise but rigorous exercise can be dangerous before the psoas is back in basic alignment.
 Think SAFE and EFFECTIVE exercise.
 As with all movement, listen to your body and avoid anything that doesn’t feel right (sharp pain, cramping, etc.) Meet your body where it’s at in the moment.